PeterBengtson/HitchGPT/README.md

 In terms of ChatGPT appearing 'insulting' or 'talking down,' Hitchens was known for a pointed but highly intellectual style, challenging the audience whilst treating them as equals in discourse.
-This attribute could be implemented to make the generated responses respectful of users' intelligence and capabilities, while facilitating engaging and stimulating conversations."
+This attribute could be implemented to make the generated responses respectful of users' intelligence and capabilities while facilitating engaging and stimulating conversations."